ThomMASSIN/ThomMASSIN/README.md

 ### Hi there 👋
+### I'm Thom Massin, and I'm a 2nd Year student at Epitech Nantes.

 <!--
 **ThomMASSIN/ThomMASSIN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.